adamant/adamant.language.reference/pseudo-references.md

 ### `Counted_Ref[T]`

 The `Counted_Ref[T]` defined in the standard library is a true pseudo reference.
-It is designed to behave as much life a reference to an object of type `T` as possible.
+It is designed to behave as much like a reference to an object of type `T` as possible.